pkykevin/Kevin_Portfolio/README.md

 ##### 1. Multiple Linear Regression

-The dataset comprises of 21 attributes related to 1809 Luxury cars which contains 3 car makes (1013 from BMW 3 series, 705 Mercedes-Benz E Class and 91 Audi A 8 series where extracted from Carsales site).
+The dataset comprises of 21 attributes related to 1809 Luxury cars which contains 3 car makes (1013 from BMW 3 series, 705 Mercedes-Benz E Class and 91 Audi A 8 series where extracted from Carsales website).

 ###### a.
 Regression Model 1.